BrianCodeItUp/markdown-image-migrator/README.md

 # obsidian-image-migrator
 Upload the local images to Imgur that being attached in obsidian markdown and swap the link in markdown with the Imgur hosted image url.

+## Warning: This repo still under development, currently trying to fix the following bugs
+- can't find image with folder in Chinese name
+- can't find image markdown `![[attachments/{your_image}]]`

 ## Roadmap
 - [ ] Prompt User to pick vault location and input name of attachment folder